Answered By: APUS Librarians Last Updated: Nov 08, 2018 Views: 1837

 Reviews are completed on a quarterly basis (i.e., every 3 months).

-Once a paper has been approved at all levels, it is published as a PDF file on the DigitalCommons@APUS website.
+Once a paper has been approved at all levels, it is published as a PDF file in the Master's Capstone Theses Collection.
 This file is available on the open web.

 The End of Program Assessment Manual for Graduate Studies (aka EOP Manual) outlines the requirements for the capstone project (as well as the comprehensive exam).
 If you have any questions, please contact ThesisInfo@apus.edu